WiktoriaSamek/InformaticsPlugin/README.md

 ```

 ## Technical Notes:
+-The "Clear All" option deletes all calculations and newly created temporary layers.
-To ensure proper functioning of the plugin, you need to either import a .csv file similar to the one provided above into QGIS or use any other method to ensure that the attribute table contains columns with the following names:
+-To ensure proper functioning of the plugin, you need to either import a .csv file similar to the one provided above into QGIS or use any other method to ensure that the attribute table contains columns with the following names:
 ```sh
 Nr X[m] Y[m] H[m]
 ```